dotmet/Real-ESRGAN-Enhanced-Anime-Diffusion/README.md

 ```
   Type ```python inference.py -h``` in command line to see more options.

-  The text are passed by ```-wd``` or ```--words```,  and this arg should be follow by one sentence or the name of a file which contains text(s).
-Notice that each text in the file should strictly be 1 line (The text in file will be automatically split by the symbol "\n").
-Example usage:
+  The text is passed by ```-wd``` or ```--words```,  and this arg should be follow by one sentence or the name of a file which contains text(s).
+Notice that each text in the file should strictly be 1 line (The text in the file will be automatically splited by the symbol "\n").
+Example usages:
   ```python inference.py -wd "1girl, beautiful eyes, "```,
   ```python inference.py -wd prompt_keys.txt```